 How much do CNAs make in Texas?

-When seeking a job as a CNA, it’s no surprise that major metro areas are where the jobs are.
-Given that there is such competition among skilled nursing facilities and other medical and health institutions, the pay grades are set accordingly.
-Though pay in Texas overall is on a par with the national average, there are some areas of the state that tend to pay more than others.
+When trying to find a job as a CNA, it’s probably no surprise that the majority of opportunities are in major metropolitan areas.
+With there being strong competition among skilled nursing facilities and other healthcare establishments, the pay grades are set accordingly.
+While compensation in Texas generally aligns with the national average, it’s worth noting that certain regions within the state may offer higher pay than others.

 Annual Earnings for Certified Nursing Aides in Texas